Saturday, 23 January 2016

 Why Data Warehousing?

-- Advanced query processing: in most businesses, even the best database systems are bound toeither a single server or a handful of servers in a cluster.
+either a single server or a handful of servers in a cluster.
 A data warehouse is a purpose-built hardware solution far more advanced than standard database servers.
-What this means is a data warehouse will process queries much faster and more effectively, leading to efficiency andincreased productivity.
+What this means is a data warehouse will process queries much faster and more effectively, leading to efficiency and

 Architecture of Data Warehouse